nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

 ##

-12. AT&T and The University of California, Berkeley (UCB).
+12. AT&T and University of California, Berkeley (UCB).

 ##